MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Applications/Update-MgApplication.md

       - `[(Any) <Object>]`: This indicates any property can be added to this object.
       - `[EnableAccessTokenIssuance <Boolean?>]`: Specifies whether this web application can request an access token using the OAuth 2.0 implicit flow.
       - `[EnableIdTokenIssuance <Boolean?>]`: Specifies whether this web application can request an ID token using the OAuth 2.0 implicit flow.
-    - `[LogoutUrl <String>]`: Specifies the URL that will be used by Microsoft's authorization service to logout an user using front-channel, back-channel or SAML logout protocols.
+    - `[LogoutUrl <String>]`: Specifies the URL that is used by Microsoft's authorization service to log out a user using front-channel, back-channel or SAML logout protocols.
     - `[RedirectUriSettings <IMicrosoftGraphRedirectUriSettings[]>]`:
       - `[Index <Int32?>]`:
       - `[Uri <String>]`: